OPEN-NEXT/wp2.2_docs/docs/WIF top projects.md

 Also, [one project](https://wikifactory.com/+wikifactory/mayku-challenge-template) is actually just a template for the Mayku design challenge by Wikifactory, I will exclude it.

 Also ask Caroline if they can add specific projects to this list.

+## so, which projects did we end up with?

+There are 18 projects meeting the criteria above that have activity in the past 6 months, 27 if we include those with activity in the past 12 months (`WIF users to survey` sheet).
+In both cases, I excluded one project which is just a documentation template for an event run by Wikifactory (the [Mayky challenge template](https://wikifactory.com/+wikifactory/mayku-challenge-template)).